Anne Geddes: Career

+Dolls

+Several lines of dolls were produced inspired by Geddes photography.

+In January 2000 Unimax Ltd released a line of plush and dolls based off Geddes photography.

+The Anne Geddes Collectible Doll Line began in 2007, produced by MasterPiece Dolls.
+The dolls were sculpted by Laura Tuzio-Ross, who was approached by the Anne Geddes Group in January 2007.
+Geddes met in Tuzio-Ross in person to discuss the design details and the first doll, The Woodland Fairy, was released in 2007.
+Like the majority of Tuzio-Ross's work, the baby dolls were realistic, but featured fantasy outfits designed by Geddes.

 Process

 Geddes does not audition babies for use as models because she believes all babies are beautiful.
 Instead, she keeps in touch with multiple birth and twin clubs and has thousands of photographs on file that parents have sent her.
 Geddes currently resides in New York with her husband Kel.

 A typical sitting takes place in the morning when the babies are well-rested, and lasts about half an hour; otherwise, the babies could get too bored or fussy.
 "You have to be really fast", Geddes says about getting good shots.
 She sets up her studio in advance props, lighting, cameras, and equipment so that all the baby or babies have to do is sit.
 Many of her props are custom made, such as oversized shoes and flowerpots.
 She keeps the babies' parents nearby for extra assistance with expressions.